JeffQuandt/GildedRose_java/README.md

   - Once the sell by date has passed, Quality degrades twice as fast
   - The Quality of an item is never negative
-  - "Aged Brie" actually increases in Quality the older it gets
+  - "Aged Brie" actually increases in Quality the older it gets.
+Once passed the sellIn, it increases twice as fast
   - The Quality of an item is never more than 50
   - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality